 Photography first appeared to us as film and was commercially available first in black-and-white.
-As technology improved, film cameras could take pictures in color.
-But even now, in our digital era of photography, black and white photography has not lost it’s popularity.
-In fact it is considered as it’s own art form and has a sentimental value.
+As technology improved, film cameras could take pictures in colour.
+But even now, in our digital era of photography, black and white photography has not lost its popularity.
+In fact, it is considered as its own art form and has sentimental value.

 Black and White Conversion Methods

-“When you photograph people in color, you photograph their clothes.
+“When you photograph people in colour, you photograph their clothes.
 But when you photograph people in black and white, you photograph their souls!” – Ted Grant

-In digital photography there are many ways to turn a color image into a black-and-white image.
+In digital photography, there are many ways to turn a colour image into a black-and-white image.
 We will look at how this can be accomplished in Adobe Photoshop.

 Black and White Photography – Desaturation Method

-The desaturation method is the most simple and obvious way to turn a color image into black-and-white.
-It may not always give the best results for every image but it does exactly that: removes all color from the image.
+The desaturation method is the most simple and obvious way to turn a colour image into black-and-white.
+It may not always give the best results for every image but it does exactly that: removes all colour from the image.

 Open the image in Photoshop.
 Duplicate your original layer so that whatever changes that you make to the image will not affect the original and you can always start over.